jdhitsolutions/MyTasks/docs/Enable-EmailReminder.md

 PS C:\> Enable-EmailReminder -to artd@company.com -UseSSL -Port 587 -mailCredential artd@company.com -SMTPServer smtp.company.com -AsHtml -TaskCredential mycomputer\artd
 ```

 This will enable an email job to send an HTML email to artd@company.com using the specified email settings.
 The From field will be the same as the To field since it wasn't specified.
-You have to re-enter your credentials for the TaskCredential paramter in order to access the network.
+You have to re-enter your credentials for the TaskCredential parameter in order to access the network.

 ## PARAMETERS